hailly0101/MerFT-1/README.md

 MerFT consistently outperformed baselines in both accuracy and reasoning clarity, even under noisy input conditions.

 🔍 Key Contributions
-A new QA-style dataset (SocialMQD) for the interpretation of socially symbolic memes.
+A new QA-style dataset (RoMQD) for the interpretation of socially symbolic memes.

 A multimodal RAG framework (MerFT) with fine-tuning strategies tailored to satire, irony, and complex social context.